Rooholla-KhorramBakht/SimpleHandEye/README.md

                           distortion_coeffs=D)
 ```

-We can query the pose of a tag with arbitrary ID as simply by giving the image from the camera and the requested ID to the `getPose` method of the tracker:
+We can query the pose of a tag with arbitrary ID simply by giving the image from the camera and the requested ID to the `getPose` method of the tracker:

 ```python
 cam_T_tag = tag_pose_tracker.getPose(camera.color_frame, tag_id=0)